 Hiring a QA Analyst is a wise move because it complements quality control and testing.
 With QA Analysts on your team, you can be sure that whatever standards you have in your production process can be monitored and met.

 Having a QA Analyst enables your team to spot inconsistencies in the production pipeline.
 In software development, for example, the QA analyst can check if the developers are following the recommended procedure in writing code and documentation.
 With the analyst’s recommendation, the team keeps the process uniform and can help prevent errors from forming in the database and other aspects of the product.

 Since it is a QA Analyst’s job to ensure the quality of your products meets the set standard before release, you can avoid future problems like product recalls or revamps.
 Prevention is better than cure, as they say.

 Remember that quality assurance is a process best done by a team.
-Having various QA roles filled can help reduce the chances of defects from getting past them or quality control (QC).
+Having various QA roles filled can help minimise the chances of overlooking defects during quality control (QC).